FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions/tanh/README.md

    **[Video](video/cirtic_values1.mp4?raw=true)**

    - With other code, the behavior can be completely different.
-     In this example, the ramp was not generated with the texture coordinates xy.x, but with _Progress .
+     In this example, the ramp was not generated with the texture coordinates xy.x,
+     but with the Auto-synced parameter `_Progress`.
           Function call in the shader:
      ```` Code
      fn_test (_Progress);     // Relative effect position, Range 0 to 1